Calamitous/iris/README.md

 This allows you to add a new top-level topic to the board.
 The first line of your new topic will be used as the topic title.

-The line editor is quite basic.
-Enter your message, line-by-line, and type a single period on a line by itself to end the message.
+Iris will allow you to type in your message in the editor you have defined in your shell with the `$EDITOR` environment variable.

 If you post an empty message, the system will discard it.

 ```
 jimmy_foo@ctrl-c.club~> compose
 Writing a new topic.
-Type a period on a line by itself to end message.

 new~> How do I spoo the fleem?
 new~> It's not in the docs and my boss is asking.
 Any help is appreciated!